axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

     eg. {{TITLE}} and {{HTML_TITLE}}
   * placeholders from head can be used in search result template too
 * ↗️ UPDATE: internal search - show times to prepare, database search, sorting results and total time

-#### 2022-10-23: v0.155

-* 💣 FIX: php error in setup on missing defaultUrls
-* ↗️ UPDATE: deselect OK status buttons on linked resources only
-* ↗️ UPDATE: backend search additionally can search in html response